Welcome to the new Navitent!

 * Kidney damage (nephropathy)

-* Eye damage, potentially leading to blindness.
-Diabetes also increases the risk of other serious vision conditions, such as cataracts and glaucoma.
+* Eye damage, potentially leading to blindness, as well as, cataracts and glaucoma

 * Foot damage.
 Left untreated, cuts and blisters can become serious infections, which may heal poorly.
 Severe damage might require toe, foot or leg amputation.